Insider Guide: Best of Las Vegas

 New items are constantly being added and vendors often change, so every visit is unique.

 Antique Mall of America, 9151 Las Vegas Boulevard South, Las Vegas, NV 89123; +1 702 933 2791; open daily 10 a.m.-7 p.m.; moderate

 The Arts Factory

-Las Vegas’ art scene is concentrated downtown -- many local galleries can be found at The Arts Factory.
+The Las Vegas art scene is concentrated downtown and many local galleries can be found at The Arts Factory.

 In an old commercial warehouse, The Arts Factory contains dozens of studios and has hosted hundreds of poetry readings, concerts and performances.

 The building is generally open during the day, but it's particularly lively during the monthly First Friday festival and the night before that event, known as Preview Thursday.